redasb31/BatBot_ChatBot/README.md

 # BatBot ChatBot
 - The chatbot can converse with users in natural language and respond to a wide range of queries. ## Getting Started To get started with BATBOT, you will need to have an OpenAI API key.
 - You can sign up for an API key on the OpenAI website.
-Once you have an API key, you can clone this repository to your local machine and install the required dependencies by running the following commands: ``` git clone https://github.com/redasb31/BatBot_ChatBot.git cd batbot```
+Once you have an API key, you can clone this repository to your local machine and install the required dependencies by running the following commands: ``` git clone https://github.com/redasb31/BatBot_ChatBot.git cd chatbot```
 - You will also need to set your OpenAI API key as an environment variable by running the following command: ``` export OPENAI_API_KEY=<your-api-key> ```

 - ![Screenshot of the front-end](screenshot.png "BatBot ChatBot")